stevenolthoff/Autofill-Jobs/README.md

 I wanted to bring the ease-of-use of LinkedIn Easy Apply to other job platforms.

 ## How it works ✍️

- - Data is stored using chrome.storage.sync with the exception of large files like résumés, which are stored with chrome.storage.local
+ - Data is stored using chrome.storage.sync with the exception of larger files like résumés, which are stored with chrome.storage.local
  - Depending on platform (Greenhouse uses React components, Lever does not) the extension fills in the fields with the data

+## Supported Platforms ✅
+ - Greenhouse
+ - Lever
+ - Dover
+ - Workday

 ## Getting Started 🚀
 You can either build the extension locally: